mtx13/NLP_Employee_Performance/README.md

 For my final capstone project, I wanted to focus on NLP and the analysis employee performance ratings which is related to some of my current professional projects.

 Using actual employee performance feedback and ratings was not an option so I began my search for publicly available data and found a dataset on [Kaggle](https://www.kaggle.com/datasets/fiodarryzhykau/employee-review).
-That work focused on testing classic machine learning algorithms to determine which could best predict the performance category.
+That work focused on testing classic machine learning algorithms to determine which algorithm could best predict the employee's performance rating using the feedback comments provided by the employer.
+Performance ratings/categories are listed [below](#categories).

 My goal was to extend beyond that work and include a sentiment score and test an ordinal classifier to see if I could improve on the accuracy of the model.
 I used XGBoost throughout my testing since the focus was on the sentiment scoring and ordinal and not testing ML algorithm performance.
 Sentiment Scoring was generated using [Flair](https://www.analyticsvidhya.com/blog/2019/02/flair-nlp-library-python/).
 The OrdinalClassifer used was provided by Muhammad Assagaf was dowloaded from [Medium.com](https://medium.com/towards-data-science/simple-trick-to-train-an-ordinal-regression-with-any-classifier-6911183d2a3c)